Northfork Senior Living in Morehead, KY

 Pros

-• pro The staff members are friendly.
+• pro The staff are friendly, caring, and helpful.

 • pro The community is clean.

-• pro They like the place a lot.
+• pro They really like the place.

 • pro Their number one priority is the residents.